-- Obey no-wake areas and speed-controlled areas. - Stay clear of or at a safe distance from other boats. - Avoid collisions; at high speeds the boat will require more time and distance to stop or slow.
+- Stay clear of or at a safe distance from other boats. - Avoid collisions; at high speeds the boat will require more time and distance to stop or slow.

 CHECKS DURING AND AFTER OPERATION

 - Check gauges frequently for signs of abnormal conditions.

 - Check that controls operate smoothly.

 - Check for excessive vibration.